evvic/design-patterns/memento/README.md

 }
 ```
 - Check the shared_ptr to a Memento is valid (not just a default initialized shared pointer)
+    - This works because `shared_ptr` will evaluate to false if it is not pointing to a constructed object
+        - aka is is a nullptr
 - Then update the balance and add the Memento ptr to the vector
     - Have current also point to the last (latest) Memento in the vector